 But wait — there may be another way.

 I like to refer to term policy conversion as the ultimate do-over.
-You can think of it as ‘Plan B.’ And here’s why: If you mess up and choose a term length that ends up being too short, you may be able to convert the policy to a permanent policy, even if you’re no longer the picture of good health that you were 10 years ago.
+You can think of it as a ‘Plan B.’ If you mess up and choose a term length that ends up being too short, you may be able to convert the policy to a permanent policy, even if you’re no longer the picture of good health that you were ten years ago.

 With term policy conversion, you do not need to show evidence of good health.
 Most policies are convertible to a permanent policy from the same company with the same rating class you got on the original policy.
 Meaning, you could keep your preferred rate even if you’re in bad shape.